ubicucsd/bootcamp_18_19/Python.md

 myDictionary["first student"]
 ```

 What do you expect this will print?
 Run the program to check your answer.
-(Hint: It's "Mary").
+(Answer: "Mary").

 One last thing: indentation in Python **matters**.
 You'll have to apply this in the next exercise, so keep that in mind.
 Now, it's time for some bioinformatics.